 A node requests a connection between a node and a coordinator by sending an association request frame, as described in 5.5.4, during the CAP of the selected BAN.
 A node may request to assign CFP slots by describing CFP slots configuration on CFP Descriptor field in an association request frame as Table 44.
 A node may configure CFP slots by three types:

-Single consecutive slot part specified with the length of consecutive slots..
+Aperiodic GTS: Single slot part specified with the length of slots over reserving duration..

-Equally distributed slot parts are specified with the number of parts, the interval of slot parts, and the length of consecutive slots of a slot part.
+Periodic Uniform GTS: Equally distributed slot parts are specified with the number of parts, the interval of slot parts, and the length of consecutive slots of a slot part.

-Unequally distributed slot parts are specified with the number of parts, the starting slot number of each slot part, and the length of consecutive slots of each slot part.
+Periodic Configured GTS: Unequally distributed slot parts are specified with the number of parts, the starting slot number of each slot part, and the length of consecutive slots of each slot part.

 When receiving an association response frame, as described in 5.5.5, the node synchronizes to the superframe from the next beacon interval and starts to access the CFP slots as allocated in the CFP descriptor field of the Association Response frame.